o-murphy/py-ballisticcalc/docs/contributing.md

 !!! note
     For high performance, [the py-ballisticcalc.exts subproject](internals/cython.md) requires [cython](https://cython.readthedocs.io/en/latest/src/quickstart/install.html) to create compiled calculation engines.

+Following are the basics of creating a Pull Request.
+For more developer guidance see [Developer Details](internals/details.md) and [Architecture](internals/architecture.md).

 ### Prerequisites

 You'll need the following prerequisites: